berndmoos/Workflow_TGDP/README.md

 - Specifying the path to that file in an environment variable `ZUMULT_CONFIG_PATH`

 The TreeTagger binary must be downloaded from https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/.
-The two TreeTagger parameter files are part of this repository: src/main/java/de/linguisticbits/workflow/tagger The three phonetic lexicons are also part of this repository: src/main/java/de/linguisticbits/workflow/normalizer
+The two TreeTagger parameter files are part of this repository: [tagger package](src/main/java/de/linguisticbits/workflow/tagger)
+The three phonetic lexicons are also part of this repository: [normalizer package](src/main/java/de/linguisticbits/workflow/normalizer)

+In the batch file, you need to adapt the variables `WORKFLOW_JAR` and `LIB_DIRECTORY`

+When calling the batch file, you need to specify four parameters:

+- The path to the COMA file ([...]/TGDP.coma)
+- The path to the MTAS configuration file - part of this repository: [MTAS config](src/main/java/de/linguisticbits/workflow/indexing/tgdp_mtas_config_SB.xml)
+- The path of the directory to which the MTAS/Lucene index will be written
+- The name of the MTAS/Lucene index (SB_TGDP)